 - $13,400 for household goods and furnishings (up to $600 per item);

 - A $1,325 “wild card” exemption for the property you can’t otherwise exempt, plus up to $12,575 of any unused home equity exemption on your residence

 These exemptions are what you can keep from your creditors in a bankruptcy case.

 Consult with a debt settlement or bankruptcy attorney today!

-Bruce Law Firm has attorneys that can help you protect your personal property.
-Your creditors will have attorneys it is imperative that you also consult with legal counsel.
+Bruce Law Firm has attorneys that can help you protect your prope y.
+Your creditors will have attorneys.
+It is imperative that you also consult with legal counsel.

 Our firm offers a free consultation with a bankruptcy lawyer to discuss your options.
-Timing is critical.
-Protect your property and your income.
+Timing is critical al. Protect your property and your inc me.
 Call today.